icaka98/IngredientSA/README.md

 cactus, nonfat buttermilk, soybean sprouts, nectarines, northern beans, banana, ton skins, black pepper, english cucumber, oyster mushrooms, tomato sauce, frogs legs, spam

-## Problem
-The main problem was how to represent those lists of ingredients in order to best suit our task.

 ## Models
 This research implements four models which reach the following results: